robpomeroy/BrightOS/docs/Development.md

 Rob will be the first to admit he has virtually no graphics design skills and no marketing ability.
 Whatsoever.
-All contributions are very welcome - desktop backgrounds, a project icon, web design, etc. Drop a note to Rob (see the README for contact details) and we'll work from there.
+All contributions are very welcome - desktop backgrounds, a project icon, web design, etc. Drop a note to Rob (see the [README](../README.md) for contact details) and we'll work from there.

-Thanks for your interest in Special Needs Linux!
+Thanks for your interest in BrightOS!